tayloh/MNIST-Neural-Net/README.md

 This is a naive implementation of a feed forward neural net, for learning purposes.
 Runs on CPU (single-thread), with stochastic gradient descent.
 Matrix/vector operations are not optimized.
 Allocs could be worse.

-MNIST is a database with handwritten digits that are used to train and test image classification software.
+MNIST is a database of handwritten digits that are used to train and test image classification software.

 ## Run
 `gcc -o bin/mnist_nn.exe src/main.c src/mnist.c src/neuralnet.c linalg/src/vector.c linalg/src/matrix.c`